Exemplify777/web-wdio-cucumber/README.md

-# Native Application Testing with WebdriverIO, Appium, and Cucumber
+# Web Testing with WebdriverIO and Cucumber

-This project provides a boilerplate setup for running automated tests on native applications using WebdriverIO, Appium, and the Cucumber framework.
-The tests can be executed on iOS and Android platforms.
+This project provides a boilerplate setup for running automated tests on native applications using WebdriverIO and the Cucumber frameworks.
+The tests can be executed on Chrome, Firefox, Edge and Safari browsers.

 ## Prerequisites